 Maramaba was only fifth on the team in kills entering Tuesday.

-The Rockets will face Vernon Hills in the final on Thursday with a trip to the St. Viator Sectional on the line.
+The Rockets will face Vernon Hills in the regional final Thursday with a trip to the St. Viator Sectional on the line.

 “The girls responded well,” Sycamore coach Jennifer Charles said.
 “We had to switch people within their roles as far as playing positions.
 I thought Kylee Walsh, the one who had to step in and be our other outside, I thought she did an amazing job taking on that role.
 She hadn’t played outside in two and a half years.
 So to come in and play that role to the best of her ability, I’m super proud of her.”

-Walsh had three kills on Tuesday.
-Khiara Thomas led the Spartans with six and added two aces.
+Walsh had three kills Tuesday.
+Khiara Thomas led the Spartans with six kills and she added two aces.

-Charles said she liked the way her team not only battled on Tuesday but throughout the season.
+Charles said she liked the way her team not only battled Tuesday but throughout the season.

 “We had some ups and downs, some peaks and valleys, but I think overall I’m proud of them,” Charles said.
 “They could have, after Ava went down, quit.
-But they dug in and we got some good quality wins without Ava.
-We would have loved to have had her these last three weeks but I’m proud of the way the girls and the way they responded.”
+But they dug in, and we got some good quality wins without Ava.
+We would have loved to have had her these last three weeks, but I’m proud of the girls and the way they responded.”